The Full accident report can be read here. (Department of Transport)

 Farnley Junction, as will be appreciated from the diagram,

-is so relatively small as not to justify a remote interlocking of it's own, and
+is so relatively small as not to justify a remote interlocking of its own, and

 although roughly two miles from Leeds signal box